farha-767/Brazilian_Ecommerce_data_analysis/README.md

 - Only 9.94% of customers make repeat purchases, but they generate 14.76% of total revenue
 - Repeat customers are 50% more valuable than new customers ($204 vs $135 average spend)
 - Heavy reliance on new customer acquisition (90% of customer base)
-- Significant growth opportunity exists in converting one-time buyers to repeat purchasers
+- A significant growth opportunity exists in converting one-time buyers to repeat purchasers

 ### Business Impact:
  Provides compelling business case for loyalty program investments and retention initiatives.